berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * A container is a package that contains an application, libraries, and file system required to run it.
 Containers run on a container engine that generally runs within single OS, such as Linux.
 Containers provide the isolation benefits of virtualization but are more lightweight, allowing faster starts and more dense packing within a host.

 ![Docker Container](images/docker_container.png)

+**1. Elastic Continer Service (ECS)**
+* EC2 is a managed container engine.
+It allows Docker containers to be deployed and managed within AWS environments.
+ECS can be use infrastructure clusters based on EC2 or Fargate where AWS manages the backing infrastructure.
+* There are 2 types of ECS Mode which are EC2 Mode and Fargate Mode.
+* In EC2 Mode there are server types as Windows or Linux.
+In the Fargate Mode there is not server, and allows AWS to fully manage the backing infrastructure.
+* Docker Hub is and online container repository, also knows as a registry, meant for sharing and storing container images.
+* Task Role provides ECS containers permission to access other AWS services.
+* A task is a single running copy of any containers defined by a task definition
+* A service allows task definitions to be scaled with the creation of more tasks.

+**Hints**

+**a.
+Cluster**: A logical collection of ECS resources - either ECS EC2 instances or a logical representation of managed Fargate infrastructure
+**b.
+Task Definition:** Defines your application.
+Similar to a Dockerfile but for running containers in ECS.
+Can contain multiple containers.
+**c.
+Container Definition:** Inside a task definition, a container definition defines the invidual containers a task uses.
+It controls the CPU and memory each container has, in addition to port mappings for the container.
+**d.
+Task:** A single running copy of any containers defined by a task definition.
+One working copy of an application(e.g. DB and web containers).
+**e.
+Service:** Allows task definitions to be scaled by adding additional tasks.
+Defines minimum and maximum values.
+**f.
+Registry:** Storage for container images (e.g. ECS COntainer Registry or Dockerhub).
+Used to download image to create containers.